- About Us

 Your Canyon Calling Tour Guide will meet you at Calgary International Airport at 3pm, and we’ll drive west for a little over an hour to the beautiful mountain town of Banff.
 Check into our hotel, selected on the edge of town to escape the noise of the Canadian Pacific Railroad.
 We’ll drive on a short tour of Banff visiting beautiful Bow Falls.
 We’ll eat dinner at a local saloon and get into the spirit of the west.
 After dinner there’s time to wander the town and shop, or relax and turn in early.

 After breakfast we’ll drive up to Sulphur Mountain and ride the gondola to the top.
 Brace yourself for incredible views!
 Your guide will describe the different mountain formations carved by glaciers while we enjoy a walk with beautiful scenery.
-Gondola back down to Banff for canoeing Bow River up to the Vermillion Lakes.
-This is a relaxing paddle and we usually see bald eagles along the way.
-We’ll lunch at a favorite local restaurant in town and you’ll have time after lunch to shop in Banff.
+Gondola back down to Banff and we’ll lunch at a favorite local restaurant in town.
+You’ll have time after lunch to shop in Banff.
 Drive up Bow Valley Parkway where wildlife sightings are common.
 At Johnston Canyon we’ll hike a scenic riverside walk up to the waterfalls, then we’ll head north up the Icefields Parkway and stop at famous Peyto Lake.
 This is our first view of the gorgeous turquoise lakes that the Canadian Rockies are so famous for.
 It’s another short drive to cozy lodging and a buffet dinner near the Saskatchewan River.

 On this my third Canyon Calling adventure, I finally realized what I love best.
 Your trips give me the opportunity to play like a little girl.
 Swimming in Emerald Lake, lying on the glacier, laughing till my sides hurt – these are the things that I will remember always. — Sherryann, PA